SEMICeu/locn-mapping/documentation/Mappings.md

 <td>TBD</td>
 <td>TBD</td>
 <td>
-<p>In LOCN, <a target="_blank" title="http://www.w3.org/ns/locn#locatorName" href="http://www.w3.org/ns/locn#locn:locatorName"><code>locn:locatorName</code></a> is defined as follows: <q>Proper noun(s) applied to the real world entity identified by the locator.
-The locator name could be the name of the property or complex, of the building or part of the building, or it could be the name of a room inside a building.</q></p>
+<p>In LOCN, <a target="_blank" title="http://www.w3.org/ns/locn#locatorName" href="http://www.w3.org/ns/locn#locn:locatorName"><code>locn:locatorName</code></a> is defined as follows:</p>
+<blockquote>Proper noun(s) applied to the real world entity identified by the locator.
+The locator name could be the name of the property or complex, of the building or part of the building, or it could be the name of a room inside a building.</blockquote>
 <p>vCard includes a specific property, namely, <a target="_blank" title="http://www.w3.org/2006/vcard/ns#extended-address" href="http://www.w3.org/TR/vcard-rdf/#d4e860"><code>vcard:extended-address</code></a>, but its use has been deprecated.</p>
 <p>Schema.org does not define terms to model this information.</p>
 <p>Possible options:</p>